iitggithub/ezshare_cpap/README.md

 # Frequently Asked Questions

+### How do i enabla automatic uploads to Sleep HQ?

+If you've got an older version of the script, it will automatically update to version 9 which includes the functionality required interact with Sleep HQ.
+You'll need your Client UID and Client Secret in order to begin.
+These are generated in the Account Settings page of Sleep HQ.

+If you choose not to enable Sleep HQ uploads, it won't ask you again nor will it create an upload.zip file containing the files that have changed.

 ### My script isn't automatically updating itself

 Either there's no update available or you're probably running the original version of the script which didn't include the automatic update feature.
 Simply re-install the script to obtain the latest version which includes this feature.